2010 African Volleyball Championship U19

-The 2010 African Volleyball Championship U19 was held in Cape Town, South Africa, from September 13 to September 18, 2010.
+The 2010 African Volleyball Championship U19 was held in Cape Town, South Africa, from 13 September – 18 September 2010.
 The finalists will qualify for the 2011 Youth World Championship.

 Teams

 Competition system

 The competition system of the 2010 African Championship U19 is the single Round-Robin system.
 Each team plays once against each of the 4 remaining teams.
 Points are accumulated during the whole tournament, and the final ranking is determined by the total points gained.